-DSNP benefits may vary based on a person's income level, from partial benefits to full benefits.
-Be sure you confirm the enrollee's DSNP eligibility status level and that any recommended plan is approved for the enrollee's eligibility level.
+DSNP out-of-pocket costs may vary, as may benefits under state Medicaid programs for benefits above and beyond MAPD.
+Make sure you confirm the enrollee's DSNP eligibility status level and that any recommended plan is approved for the enrollee's eligibility level.

 When can a beneficiary enroll in DSNP?
 Eligible beneficiaries can enroll in a DSNP Medicare Advantage plan once per calendar quarter from January through September.
 They may also enroll during the AEP from October 15-December 7.
-Be sure to check your enrollment tools and book of business reports to ensure that you identify anyone who might have off-cycle SEPs.
+Make sure to check your enrollment tools and book of business reports to ensure that you identify anyone who might have off-cycle SEPs.

 Where are DSNPs available?
-DSNPs across various carriers are available in most states and the District of Columbia.5 See where Humana DSNPs are available in the map below.5
+DSNPs across various carriers are available in most states and the District of Columbia.
+Humana DSNPs are available in most of those states, as shown in the map below.